An overview of the treatment process can serve as a roadmap to help navigate the entire recovery process.

 - Recreation and social activities, including rehab alumni get-togethers

 Here at The Canyon, we provide our residential rehab clients with an expertly structured progression of services, beginning with detoxification and stabilization, moving to reflection and preparation, and ultimately to action.
-We understand the diverse needs of our clients and provide several additional program options, including residential treatment in Malibu, outpatient treatment in Santa Monica, extended care, sober living, and an alumni program.
+We understand the diverse needs of our clients and provide several additional program options, including residential treatment in Malibu, outpatient treatment in Santa Monica and Los Angeles, extended care, sober living, and an alumni program.

 We are with our patients from the very first moment of admission through program graduation and beyond.
-Call us to learn more.
+Call us at 424-387-3118 to learn more.